ishita48/Nasa-React-App/README.md

 ## MIT License

 This project is licensed under the terms of the MIT license.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/ishita48/Nasa-React-App?tab=MIT-1-ov-file) for details.

 For contributions, feedback, or inquiries, please feel free to reach out through the Issues or Pull Requests sections of this repository.
 Let's make the NASA APOD Explorer an even more stellar experience!